-The Company's parent undertaking is Auxey Holdco Limited, a company incorporated in Jersey and which is tax resident in the United Kingdom and is under the control of Auxey Holdings (Lux) S.A.S.
+The Company is incorporated in Jersey and is tax resident in the United Kingdom and is under the control of Auxey Holdings (Lux) S.A.S.
 OMERS Administration Corporation indirectly owns 100% of the participating (economic) interest and 30% of the voting interest of Auxey Holdings (Lux) S.A.S., and OCP Trust, of which OMERS Administration Corporation is a beneficiary, indirectly owns the remaining 70% voting interest of Auxey Holdings (Lux) S.A.S.